Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Introduction

 \section{Introduction}

 The proliferation of quantum algorithms is gradually grabbing the eye of researchers.
 Quantum computer hardware is now available for physical implementation of these algorithms to attain significant speedups \cite{chuang}.
-Grover's search algorithm \cite{Grover} is a good case in point.
-Its goal is to search data from an unstructured database, and gives quadratic speed-up compared to the classical counterparts.

-Classical computers are designed on transistors, which deal with binary bits at the physical level.
+Conventionally, classical computers are designed on transistors, which deal with binary bits at the physical level.
 Quantum computers are designed to deal with qubit technology.
-Albeit, the fundamental physics behind the quantum system is not inherently binary, on the contrary, a quantum system can have an infinite arity of discrete energy levels.
+Albeit, the fundamental physics behind the quantum systems is not inherently binary, on the contrary, a quantum system can have an infinite arity of discrete energy levels.
 In reality, the limitation lies in the fact that we need to control the system as per our needs.
 Including additional discrete energy levels for the purpose of computation helps us to realize the qudit technology quite comprehensively, which makes the system more flexible with data storage and faster in processing of quantum information.

-In this work, we consider the implementation of Grover's search algorithm generalised to any dimension.
-Qudit technology deals with $d$-ary quantum systems, where $d \ge 2$ \cite{brylinski}.
-For providing a larger state space and simultaneous multiple control operations, we graduate to qudits which eventually reduce the circuit complexity and enhance the efficiency of quantum algorithms \cite{qpe, qft, LI20114249, 9410395}.
+Qudit technology generally deals with $d$-ary quantum systems, where $d > 2$ \cite{brylinski}.
+For providing a larger state space and simultaneous multiple control operations, we consider qudits which eventually reduce the circuit complexity and enhance the efficiency of quantum algorithms \cite{qpe, qft, LI20114249, 9410395}.
 For example, $N$ qubits can be expressed as $\frac{N}{log_2 {d}}$ qudits, which shaves off by a $log_2 {d}$-factor from the run-time of a quantum algorithm \cite{universal, geometry}.
 The $d$-ary quantum computing system can be realized on various physical technologies, for instance, continuous spin systems \cite{Bartlett_2002,Adcock_2016}, superconducting transmon technology \cite{PhysRevA.76.042319}, nuclear magnetic resonance \cite{Dogra_2014, Gedik_2015}, photonic systems \cite{Gao_2020}, ion trap \cite{qutrit}, topological quantum systems \cite{Cui_2015first, Cui_2015, bocharov2015improved} and molecular magnets \cite{Leuenberger_2001}.
+In this work, we consider the implementation of Grover's search algorithm \cite{Grover} generalised to a $d$-ary quantum system.
+The goal of $d$-ary Grover's search algorithm is to search data from an unstructured database, and attain significant speed-up compared to its classical counterpart.